cristianscheid/users-crud/README.md

 ## Installation

 Ensure your development environment is properly set up.
-You will need PHP 8.1, Composer, and Node.js.
+You will need PHP, Composer, Node.js, npm, and a database system of your choice.
+Refer to the Versions section for the specific versions used in this project and aim to use the same or newer versions.

 - **Clone the Project:** Download the project or clone it using Git: `git clone <repository-url>`
 - **Set Up the Backend:**